tangshuang/tyshemo/docs/meta.md

     // notice: the return value should MUST be an object, and will be patched to output object (like `flat` do), so that you can export a complext object return { [key]: newValue }
   },
+  // optional, used by `fromJSON` and `toJSON` to read or save to property
+  // ie. asset='some', tyshemo will read property from data.some, and patch save result as json.some
+  // {
+  //   asset: 'some',
+  //   create: value => value, // value = data.some
+  //   save: value => value, // json.some = value
+  // }
+  asset: Function|String,

   // optional, function, whether to not use this property when `toData`
   drop: (value, key, data) => Boolean,